Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are in New York/New Jersey; private network extensions are common.
+Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in the New York/New Jersey metro; private extensions are available.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is limited within the state.
-Most network interconnection occurs through private peering arrangements inside local data centers or by connecting to the major IXPs in New York City.
+Internet Exchange Points (IXPs) Public peering is limited within the state.
+Most network interconnection is handled through private peering arrangements within carrier-neutral data centers or by connecting to the rich ecosystem of IXPs in New York City.

 Power Analysis

-Average Cost Of Power: Industrial power rates in Connecticut average around $0.08/kWh (USD) as of September 2025.
-This pricing is often more favorable than in adjacent markets like New York, providing a significant operational cost advantage for high-density deployments.
+Average Cost Of Power Industrial electricity costs average around $0.08/kWh (USD) as of September 2025.
+This rate is often more favorable than those in adjacent metropolitan markets, contributing to a lower total cost of ownership for data center operations.

-Power Grid Reliability: The state’s power grid is well-engineered, particularly in the corridors where data centers are located.
-Facilities typically feature redundant power feeds from multiple utility substations, supporting high uptime requirements.
+Power Grid Reliability The state's power grid is well-engineered, particularly in the corridors where data centers are concentrated.
+Facilities typically offer multi-substation support and redundant power feeds to ensure high levels of uptime for mission-critical operations.

 Market Access, Business & Tax Climate